 Understand the need to welcome Monday

 Dig deep and ask yourself what Monday means to you.
-Is it a time for you to go to work so you can earn money to live the life you want?
+Is it time for you to go to work so you can earn money to live the life you want?
 Use that as your motivation.
 Is Monday a time that you make money to support your family?
-Sounds like a great motivator to me.
+It sounds like a great motivator to me.

 Think of something that excites you about Monday